 \item {\bf Dirichlet-type spaces:} Note that Dirichlet-type spaces have been described in the previous section.
-D. Sarason \cite{sarason97} initiated the study of Dirichlet type spaces by way of identifying such a space with a de Branges-Rovnyak space.
+D. Sarason \cite{sarason97} initiated the study of Dirichlet-type spaces by way of identifying such a space with a de Branges-Rovnyak space.
 This association has been further strengthened in recent years in the works of \cite{cgr2022, cgr2010, kellay2015}.
-The identification of a Dirichlet space as a de Branges-Rovnyak space allows one to compute the reproducing kernel for the Dirichlet space. \\ Here, we include a brief description of de Branges-Rovnyak space for a ready reference.
+The identification of a Dirichlet-type space as a de Branges-Rovnyak space allows one to compute the reproducing kernel for the Dirichlet-type space. \\ Here, we include a brief description of de Branges-Rovnyak space for a ready reference.

 \item {\bf de Branges-Rovnyak spaces:} \\For complex, separable Hilbert spaces $\cal U$, $\cal V$, let $\cal B(U,V)$ denote the Banach space of all bounded linear transformations from $\cal U$ to $\cal V$.
 The {\bf Schur class} $S(\cal U,V)$ is given by